Upcoming events

 Includes the Community College Cyber Summit, Cyber-Ready Skills Arcade that include regional and national competitions

-Membership in 3CS Committees are renewed annually in January of eac year
+Membership in 3CS Committees are renewed annually in October of each year

 Over its nine-year history, the Community College Cyber Summit (3CS) has grown nearly every year to become "the signal event for cybersecurity education," as stated by a program director at the National Science Foundation.
 In the past, we have had to turn away many prospective attendees because the venue capacity was limited.
 Consequently, to better serve our nation's needs, 3CS will be considerably expanded in 2023 and beyond.